 4. Chocolate Peanut Butter Fudge Dessert Hummus

 Peanut butter fudge dessert hummus is so thick that you'll think you're eating the real deal!
 Use natural peanut butter and unsweetened cocoa powder to keep the added sugar under control.
 One serving of this "fudge" will give you seven grams of protein and four grams of dietary fiber.
 Eat it as a dip with unsweetened banana chips or roll it into bite-size balls and keep in the fridge.
-Either way, this is a total no-guilt enjoyment.
 Throw in some chopped peanuts or carob chips for an added crunch.

 Recipe & Nutritional Info: Chocolate Peanut Butter Fudge Dessert Hummus